 Each conservation district (CD) in Washington is governed by a board of five members, called supervisors.
 Three are elected locally by the public, and two are appointed by the Conservation Commission.
 At least two of the elected and one of the appointed supervisors must be local landowners or operators of a farm.
 The term of office is three years.
-Supervisors are non-partisan and serve without compensation and set policy and direction for the conservation district.
+Conservation district board supervisors are public officials who serve without compensation and set policy and direction for the conservation district.

 Please continue reading below for important information on how to vote and/or how to apply for a supervisor position.

 A MAIL-IN election for an open position on the District Board of Supervisors will be held on March 14, 2023.

 The following individuals are running for the elected position (alphabetical by last name):

 - Randy James.
 Click here to read the candidate statement.